 Module Description Time required Add Your vCenter Server Use Auto Discovery to import a VMware vCenter Server and its inventory of ESX servers and VMs.
-1 slice Validation Step 1: Explore the Monitored Inventory Understand how Uptime Infrastructure Monitor organizes an imported and synchronized vCenter Server inventory.
-1 slice Validation Step 2: View the vCenter Server Inventory Understand how Uptime Infrastructure Monitor allows you to focus on the parts of the vCenter Server that you actually want to monitor.
+1 slice Validation Step 1: Explore the Monitored Inventory Understand how up.time organizes an imported and synchronized vCenter Server inventory.
+1 slice Validation Step 2: View the vCenter Server Inventory Understand how up.time allows you to focus on the parts of the vCenter Server that you actually want to monitor.
 1 slice Validation Step 3: View Metrics for the vCenter Server and a VM View metrics available on a summary page for a vCenter server, as well as a VM.
-1/2 slice
+1⁄2 slice